kcp-dev/kcp/FAQ.md

 ## What does kcp stand for / how to spell it?

-`kcp` stands for "Kube for Control Plane" and should always be written in lowercase letters.
+`kcp` stands for "Kubernetes-like control planes" and should always be written in lowercase letters.